| "Whilst the machine was burning the Vickers

 brother who could speak fairly good English, having been in America some time.
 He also

+provided me with breakfast.
 We drove to Esbjerg [3 miles

 away] without arousing very much attention, left the horses and carriage at the